Episode 1-September 23rd, 6 AM

 Watch Episode 1

 Executive Medical Consultant of ¡A tu Salud!

-For the past 20 years, Dr. Eliscer Guzmán has served as the founder and medical director of Cardiology Unlimited in the Bronx, and is also an adjunct assistant clinical professor at the Mount Sinai Medical Center.
+For the past 20 years, Dr. Eliscer Guzmán has served as the founder and medical director of Cardiology Unlimited in the Bronx, and is also an adjunct assistant clinical professor at the Icahn School of Medicine at Mount Sinai.
 Prior to the establishment of his private practice, Dr. Guzmán worked as a sergeant for the New York Police Department, an assistant clinical professor at the State University of New York (SUNY) Downstate Medical Center, and as the Director or Cardiology and Coronary Care at Woodhull Medical and Mental Health Center in New York.

 Dr. Guzmán is an active member of several notable health organizations and professional associations, including The American College of Cardiology, The American College of Physicians, The New York Academy of Science, and The American Heart Association.
 Both Spanish and English media outlets alike rely on Dr. Guzmán’s vast medical expertise to address health issues currently affecting the New York City community.

 Send e-mail: Latino@mountsinai.org

 For an appointment with a specialist, please call: 1 877 241 4983